-Through December 31, 2021 and December 31, 2020, we have raised a total of \$104.3 million and \$99.4 million, respectively, from the issuance of redeemable convertible preferred stock, net of issuance costs.
-In 2020, we issued shares of Series E redeemable convertible preferred stock for net proceeds of \$64.7 million.
-In 2021, we issued additional shares of Series E redeemable convertible preferred stock for net proceeds of \$4.9 million.
-In July 2021, all convertible preferred stock converted into an aggregate of 46,266,256 shares immediately prior to our IPO.
+Prior to our IPO in July 2021, we had raised a total of \$104.3 million from the issuance of redeemable convertible preferred stock, net of issuance costs, which included shares of Series E redeemable convertible preferred stock for net proceeds of \$4.9 million in February 2021.
+Immediately prior to our IPO in July 2021, all convertible preferred stock was converted into an aggregate of 46,266,256 shares of common stock.